mdang/ga-cards-angular4/README.md

 ### Exercise (20 min)

 - Fill in the placeholder components with the static HTML from our mockups
-- Seperate the CSS in our **main.css** file to the relevant components
+- Separate the CSS in our **main.css** file to the relevant components

-NOTE: Don't worry about the `<app-card>` component for now, we'll come back to that.
+> Don't worry about the `<app-card>` component for now, we'll come back to that.

 ## Router Setup